Broukt/tarea1-IDWM/README.md

-# Course API Project
+# Tarea 1 - Int. al Desarrollo Web/Móvil

-This project is an API for managing courses.
+This project is the first homework of the course "Introducción al Desarrollo Web/Móvil".

 ## Installation